In this tip:

 - I)# Hanging wide

-But you can put sweet pepper plants and tomatoe plants onder a roof of transparent corrugated plate.
-Tip 7 describes the roof.
+You can put sweet pepper plants and tomato plants onder a roof of transparent corrugated plate.
+In Tip 7 some roofs have been described.

 Next construction is better.